Swiss, 1838

 Her fond brother Eduard, evidently a gifted draughtsman, sat down at his desk in Basel on December 17, 1838, and drew his little sister Anna's Christmas dream.

-Between altarlike slender pinnacles of a gothic window with traditional bull's eye panes, a childlike figure is positioned wearing a golden crown and a long white robe.
-This is the child Christ, holding a downturned pine branch in the form of a Christmas tree decorated with burning candles, apples and pastries in each hand.
-Above the whole scene stars and a crescent moon are aglow in a blue night sky.
+We see a gothic window with altar-like slender pinnacles, between which a childlike figure is positioned wearing a golden crown and a long white robe.
+This is the Christ child, holding a downturned pine branch in the form of a Christmas tree decorated with burning candles, apples and pastries in each hand.
+Above the scene stars and a crescent moon are aglow in a blue night sky.

-Directly below the window we observe a small written note hanging from a pine branch.
+Below the window we observe a small written note hanging from a pine branch.
 The window can be opened, revealing Anna in a red costume with white ribbed apron and cap.
-She looks down to this note - her letter to child Christ.
-The gentle, delicate child Christ as bringer of gifts, not to be confused with the infant Christ, is an invention of the 16th century Reformation.
-He replaces the catholic St. Nicholas in this function and helps to move the date of gift-giving from the 6th to the 24th of December.
+She looks down to this note - her letter to Christ child.
+The gentle, delicate Christ child as bringer of gifts, not to be confused with the Infant Christ, is an invention of the 16th century Reformation.
+It replaces the catholic St. Nicholas and helps to move the date of gift-giving from the 6th to the 24th of December.

 We kindly thank Dr. Nina Gockerell, Munich, for the interpretation of this Christmas scene, drawn by a member of the Wackernagel family in Basel.